shuozhixu/Modelling_2024/README.md

 Once it is finished, go to the file `log.lammps` and find the first block of data that starts with a line `Step Lx Ly Lz`.
 The first column of the data block starts from 0, increasing in increment of 100, and stops at 10000.

-In fact, you will find that the first line of the block is
+In fact, we will find that the first line of the block is

 	0    271.59916    274.41197     277.1948